ucbdrive/skipnet/imagenet/README.md

 This folder contains the training code for original ResNet, SkipNet+SP and SkipNet+HRL+SP.

 ## Prerequisite
-This code requires `Pytorch 2.0` and we support training with multiple GPUs.
+We support training with multiple GPUs with Pytorch 3.0.
 The requirement is the batch size is dividable by the number of GPU used.

 To install Pytorch, please refer to the docs at the [Pytorch website](http://pytorch.org/).

+To prepare ImageNet dataset, please follow this [link](https://github.com/facebook/fb.resnet.torch/blob/master/INSTALL.md#download-the-imagenet-dataset).

 ## Preparation
 ### Model Architecture